adidas/api-guidelines/application/README.md

 # Application-level Semantics
-Every API SHOULD use company GDM terms for resource names, relation names and representation message field names.
+Every API SHOULD use company terms for resource names, relation names and representation message field names.

 In addition, every API MUST follow the [naming conventions]().